realworldocaml/book/en/json.md

   |> Command.run
 ```

-Finally, write a short shell script to generate the OCaml `Github_org` parsers
+Below is a short shell script that generates all of the OCaml code and also
-via `atdgen`, and build the OCaml command-line interface.
+builds the final executable.

 ```console
 $ cat _tags